Zulko/gpt-function-decorator/README.md

 (Shameless ad: if classical music is your thing, I built a [GPT-automated website](https://github.com/Zulko/composer-timelines) on top of this function and a few others powered by ChatGPT)

-Functions defined with the decorator can also have multiple arguments and keyword arguments:
+A `gpt_function`-decorated method can also have multiple arguments and keyword arguments:

 ```python
 from gpt_function_decorator import gpt_function